mattgrobelny/Newbler-Parameter-Sweep/README.md

 ## Basics of the program:

-1. For this program you will input the minimum, maximum and step value for:
+--> This program takes the minimum, maximum and step value for each parameter:
 - read length
 - minimum overlap length
 - minimum identity %

-2. The program will then run parameters iterations from max values to minimum values until it fails to produce an assembly.
+--> Then  it will run parameters iterations from max values to minimum values until it fails to produce an assembly.

-3. The program will output a comma separated text file containing the folder name, parameters used and the scores for that assembly:
+--> The program outputs a comma separated text file containing the folder name, parameters used and the scores for that assembly:

 	Folder_name,Readlength,Overlap,Id,numberOfContigs,numberOfBases,avgContigSize,N50ContigSize,largestContigSize
 	Project1_0,45,50,99,24,36197,1508,1809,8402